 East Africa is one of the best places in the world to go on a traditional safari.
 Because the region has distinct rainy and dry seasons, a safari season can be enjoyed at any time of year as long as your location is adaptable.
-The optimal time for safari is determined by a variety of things, in addition to your own calendar of when you can actually take time off to go on safari:
+The optimal time for safari is determined by a variety of things, in addition to your calendar of when you can take time off to go on safari:

 Destination: Is there a particular country or national park you’d like to visit?
 You’ll have a better chance of finding a terrific safari at any time of year if you can be flexible with your safari destination.

 Wildlife: What kinds of animals do you hope to see?
-Certain species of wildlife are only found in specific nations or even national parks, so you’ll have to plan ahead to see them.
+Certain species of wildlife are only found in specific nations or even national parks, so you’ll have to plan to see them.

 Budget: During the high (dry) safari season, more animals, tourists, and prices are expected.
 Going on safari during the rainy season, on the other hand, offers cheaper safari hotels and tours, but lesser animal viewing.
 In this sense, the optimal period for a safari is largely determined by your budget.